matomo-org/developer-documentation/docs/generated/master/Piwik/Nonce.md

 Description
 -----------

-A cryptographic nonce -- &quot;number used only once&quot; -- is often recommended as
-part of a robust defense against cross-site request forgery (CSRF/XSRF).
+A cryptographic nonce -- "number used only once" -- is often recommended as part of a robust defense against cross-site request forgery (CSRF/XSRF).
 This class provides static methods that create and manage nonce values.